MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 Once you have integrated the SDK into your application, you will want to test it.
 For HoloLens 2 operating systems that supports the SDK, a developer page will be available in [Device Portal](../advanced-concepts/using-the-windows-device-portal.md#powerthermalsdk-test)

-From this page you may control the mitigation levels and thermal scores for each peripheral.
+From this page, you may control the mitigation levels and thermal scores for each peripheral.
 You may also monitor which peripherals have mitigations being actively suppressed.